ABC Blog

 • At least once a year, visually inspect the dryer exhaust vent that is located on the exterior wall of your home.
 This may be located high above head-level or lower down, around knee level.
 You might need a ladder to access it.

 • If there is anything obviously blocking the vent, try to remove the obstruction.
 This could mean wildlife.
-In most cases, homeowners don’t know how to get rid of rodents and instead enlist a professional to help.

 • Using a flashlight, look inside the duct to see if there is lint buildup that can be removed with a duct cleaning brush.